jdub4asdfg/asteroids/README.md

 Shooting asteroids causes them to split into 2 smaller sized asteroids.
 For example:

 - Shooting a large asteroid causes it to split into 2 medium asteroids.

--Shooting a medium asteroid causes it to split into 2 small asteroids.
+- Shooting a medium asteroid causes it to split into 2 small asteroids.

--Shooting a small asteroid causes it to disappear.
+- Shooting a small asteroid causes it to disappear.

 Note that asteroids that split from the shot asteroid travel fasterand move in slight tangents from the shot asteroid.